tcheukueppoo/maat/docs/gc.md

 }
 ```

-As you can see, the `touched1` mark takes precedence over the `touched2` mark,
+The `touched1` mark takes precedence over the `touched2` mark, this is because
-this is because the old object needs to stay in the touched list for some more
+the old object needs to stay in the touched list for some more time, see case
-time and this is described in case `#6`.
+`#6` to get to know why it's so.

 6. Case `#6`

 Until now we've been using backward write barriers to make sure our garbage
-collector remains conversative enough to avoid potential lost of references, we
+collector remains conservative enough to avoid potential lost of references, we
 will stick to this type of barrier til to the end.
 Other programming languages
 like Lua for example, implement generational collectors that rely on forward
 write barriers and hence too many new objects become old which can be really
 inconvenient here.
 Why?
 Because when a nursery-1 object is referenced by an old
 object, there's a chance that the old object lost references to that nursery-1
-object when this one is already migrated to nursery-2 and if when in nursery-2,
+object when this one is migrated to nursery-2 and if when in nursery-2,
 ends up being unreachable after the atomic phase, it'll be reclaimed with all
 other unreachable objects it points to.

 Here is a Maat code (not a pseudo-code!) that will serve us as an example to
-demonstrate how marking nursery-1 objects old too fast, could unecessarily full
+demonstrate how marking nursery-1 objects old too fast, may unnecessarily full
 up the old generation.

 ```maat